 - Deep sedation and general anaesthesia — This involves using medication that will cause you to be either almost or totally unconscious during your dental procedure.
 To wake you up, the dentist will either wait for the effects to wear off or reverse them with medication.

-At Pembroke Dental Ballsbridge, we offer oral sedation and conscious (IV) sedation, which reduce anxiety levels and ensure a positive dental experience.
+At Pembroke Dental Ballsbridge, we offer oral sedation, which reduces anxiety levels and ensures a positive dental experience.

 Oral sedation dentistry is available for most forms of dental treatment, including fillings and extractions.
 This process requires the administration of a mild oral sedative to facilitate the procedure.
 All our dentists provide this type of sedation.